mmozuras/mmozuras.github.com/post/_posts/2023-10-15-nine-talks-lodged-in-my-brain.md

 #### [Emery Berger - Performance Matters](https://www.youtube.com/watch?v=r-TLSBdHe1A) (Strange Loop, 2019)
    - **Summary:** Emery dives deep into the nuances of software performance, illustrating its importance and ways to achieve it.
    - **Why I Loved It:** Because performance does actually matter, and it's good to be reminded of it.
+With the impressive hardware of today, we sometimes forget.
+I know I do.

 (_I haven't yet visited Strange Loop in person, despite holding the conference in very high regard_)